GN296qt/java/oops/README.md

 - defined as set of abstract method
 - it is implemented in subclass by overidding th abstract method
 - it syntax
-interface parentclassname{
+interface interfacename{
     returntype methodname1();
     returntype methodname2();
 }
-class childclassname implemnts parentclasname{
+class childclassname implemnts interfacename{
     @override
     public returntype methodnmae1(){
        //body